WHO WE ARE

 Prof Geraldine Wright is Professor of Comparative Physiology in the Department of Zoology at the University of Oxford.
 Her lab specializes in research on the physiology and behaviour of bees.
 She has over 25 years of experience in insect nutrition and has worked with honeybees for the past 20 years.
 Her research program includes expertise in bee chemical senses (olfaction and gustation), the mechanisms of learning and memory, and bee nutrition.
 Her group has made major contributions to what is known about the honeybee and the bumblebee’s sense of taste.
 One of her contributions in this field published in the journal, Nature, showed that bees had difficulty detecting neonicotinoid pesticides in nectar.
 Her lab discovered that bees have special gustatory mechanisms mediated by gap junctions for sugar detection reported in Current Biology.
 Her group was the first to show that non-nutrient compounds like caffeine found in nectar influence the behaviour of bees.
 Her lab is currently investigating the basis for addictive behaviour in bees.

 BRITISH BEEKEEPERS ASSOCIATION

-Members of the Oxfordshire Beekeepers Association benefit by indirect membership of the British Beekeepers Association (BBKA), and also of the National Honey Show.
+Members of the Oxfordshire BeeKeepers Association are also members of the British BeeKeepers Association (BBKA).
 Becoming a member of the BBKA brings it's own benefits and rewards.
-You will join a community of over 20,000 Beekeepers and by registering your apiary on BeeBase contribute toward research.
-And you'll benefit from hive and public liability insurance too.
+You will join a community of over 20,000 Beekeepers in England (Scotland, Wales and Northern Ireland have their own national beekeeping associations) and your membership provides you with bee disease and public liability insurance.
+If you register your apiary on BeeBase you will help contribute toward research towards healthy bees.